 Jeep Grand Cherokee owners have reported 14 problems related to rear suspension shock absorber (under the suspension category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Jeep Grand Cherokee based on all problems reported for the Grand Cherokee.

 Right rear shock absorber completely ineffective at controlling rear axle hop.
 Rear of Jeep would start to rotate sideways on bumpy roads.
 But vehicle new in March 2015 .
 Called and asked salesman if you'd heard any problems none reported .
 Call and ask service manager if you've heard of any problems none reported .
 Finally took vehicle in and took mechanic for test drive and they said the rear shock was leaking oil and they replaced it .
 This handling occurred from the day I pick the vehicle up .
 I was worried to go into winter fearing the vehicle would lose control and spun sideways.